 My hope is that this series helps you to use this great technology effectively for your own training.

 In this series I have also drawn on examples from my own experience of training champion cyclists over the past 40 + years.

 How you can get the most improvements to your cycling from whichever system you decide to use.

 Technology cyclists and triathletes

-Cyclists and triathletes have embraced technological developments and used heart rate monitors extensively for many years.
+Cyclists and triathletes have always embraced technological developments.
+They have used heart rate monitors and power meters extensively for many years.

 Tour De France

 Heart Rate is clearly still an important part of training and racing data for a lot of pro teams.